MarolaSA/data-analyst-marola/README.md

 ## [Project 1: Data Analytic Platform for the University Canada West](University_Canada_West/README.md)

 ### *Background:*
-The University Canada West is an Educative Institution focus on provide high-quality eduction for which gathering, collecting and storing information generated from it operational activities is essencial to obtain statistics.
-However, all this data needs to be processed in ordert to obtain valuable insights that allows the UCW keep maintaing it high-quality education.
+The University Canada West is an Educational Institution focused on providing high-quality eduction for which gathering, collecting and storing information generated from it operational activities is essential to obtain statistics.
+However, all this data needs to be processed in order to obtain valuable insights that allow the UCW to maintain its high-quality education.

 ### *Goal:*
 Improve the performance of the Prior Learning Assessment and Recognition procedure of the registrar's office at UCW